 Poplar trees are all members of the genus Populus, a term that means "many of" in Latin.
 Several dozen species of poplar are grouped under the Populus umbrella.
 Although each species has its own characteristics, in general these trees grow fast and propagate easily, but have powerful, suckering roots that can turn a row of poplars into a gardener's nightmare.

-If you want tall, try the Lombardy poplar (Populus nigra "Italica"), but do so at your own risk.
+If you want a tall tree, try the Lombardy poplar tree (Populus nigra "Italica"), but do so at your own risk.
 It's a classic, columnar ornamental, rising to 100 feet tall and 30 feet wide in USDA zones 4 through 9, but its roots are problematic, sending up more suckers than you may want to deal with.
 It's also prone to disease.
-Experts at North Dakota Extension prefer the tower poplar (Populus x canescens "Tower") for planting in the same zones because it's more disease tolerant.
-You'd likely get the same sucker problem, however.

 The tower poplar (Populus x canescens "Tower") is an alternative for planting in the same zones.
 It's more disease tolerant, but you'll likely have the same sucker problems.
 Tower poplars grow quickly and work well as screens or sound barriers.

 Balsam Poplar Tree

 The balsam poplar (Populus balsamifera) shoots up at an astonishing rate of some 36 inches a year to a mature height of 65 feet.
 These trees thrive in USDA zones 5 through 9 and live over 150 years, so think before you plant.
 This variety also plagues you with myriad suckers.

 One method of balsam poplar identification is its leaves.
 It develops an attractive, oval crown with fragrant leaves that are long and narrow.
 You may notice orange resin on the bottoms of the leaves.
 The bark features a ridged or plated appearance at maturity.